jverkoey/iOS-Best-Practices/README.md

 controller, the view will no longer have `underPageBackgroundColor` as its background color.
 This leads to debugging frustration, even for experienced iOS engineers.

-### Rule: Use data source protocols to strongly separate data from views
+### Use data source protocols to strongly separate data from views

 When designing views that interact with data sets, always fetch the data via a data source protocol rather than exposing setters.
 Views are not data containers and should not be designed to enable any such abuse.
 Rather,